 Camden County NJ Endangering the Welfare of a Child Lawyer

-Sex Crimes Defense Attorney with offices in Haddonfield, New Jersey
+Sex Crimes Defense Attorney with offices in Collingswood, New Jersey

 The criminal defense lawyers at the Law Offices of Leonard D. Biddison represents clients charged with a range of sexual offenses including aggravated sexual assault, criminal sexual contact, lewdness, and promoting prostitution.
 In fact, Mr. Biddison has had a number of sex crimes trials over the years and is highly experienced in handling these very sensitive cases.
 Our firm focuses on the investigation process and employs the services of a retired New Jersey State trooper to gather evidence, write reports, and take witness statements if necessary.
 Further, one of our attorneys previously worked with the sex crimes unit at the United States Attorney’s Office.
 Our criminal defense team will sit down with you and draft a comprehensive defense strategy to combat these serious charges.
 Don’t let these charges (or even the accusation) ruin your life, contact the Law Offices of Leonard D. Biddison immediately for a free initial consultation at 866-721-9510.